devenderpahadia/WakeOnLan/README.md

 # WakeOnLan
+The Project Contains Two Folders:
+1.WakeOnLan.xcodeproj-This Contains The Workspace files Of xcode Project 2.WakeOnLan - This contians the header file and c file of Wake On Lan.
 This contains a c program named “main.c”and a header file named ”wakeOnLan.h”.This Program is designed to send Magic Packet to the Targeted Pc to turn it on.
 Prerequisite:
 Must turn on the wake on lan by going into the bios settings.